cdon-dev/ma-docs/Product Import/api/availability.rst

 Stock
 ================

-The stock value represents the number of products to be imported to CDON:s product database.
-When it comes to digital products and services, the stock value has to be very high so that they do not run out of stock due to now stock updates.
+The stock value represents the number of products to be imported to CDON:s product catalog.
+When it comes to services, digital products or other products with unlimited stock value, the imported value has to be very high (but not higher than a signed 32-bit integer) so that the product do not run out of stock due to no stock updates.